The Road to Discovering Part 5: If it reads, spells, & writes like a dyslexic, it is NOT a dyslexic.

 But I can honestly say that I could not have done any of this without the support and guidance of my village.

 Notes: In the initial meeting with the School Psychologist (before the evaluation), when I approached the subject of dyslexia, she said "the book was closed on that one".
 The district had made their decision and she would not be evaluating Carly for dyslexia.
 I shot off emails and was assured Carly was being evaluated for dyslexia and that it would be a full evaluation.
+Some other kids name was even on her results pages that was shared with me.
+I had to point that out for correcting, and asked if these were even Carly's results.

 I requested that they hold off starting Carly in the dyslexia program until all evaluations were complete.
 With my help at home and the dyslexia instruction at school, I was worried it would affect the evaluation.
 I was assured by the district dyslexia director that it would not be an issue, but I knew it would.
 And, spoiler alert, it was.